US judge denies bail for ex-Peruvian president Toledo

 SAN FRANCISCO (AP) — A U.S. judge on Friday denied bail for former Peruvian President Alejandro Toledo after prosecutors argued he was a flight risk and pointed out officials found a suitcase with $40,000 in cash during his arrest.

-Magistrate Judge Thomas S. Hixson ordered Toledo held pending an extradition hearing scheduled for July 26.
+Magistrate Judge Thomas S. Hixson ordered Toledo, 73, held pending an extradition hearing scheduled for July 26.

 U.S. Marshals detained Toledo at his Northern California home Tuesday on an extradition request.

 The ex-president is wanted in his home country on accusations of taking $20 million in bribes from Brazilian construction company Odebrecht.
-Odebrecht has admitted to paying $800 million to officials throughout the region in exchange for lucrative public works contracts.

 Toledo denies the charges.

-Assistant U.S. Attorney Elise Lapunzina told Hixson in federal court in San Francisco that the cash and the fact that Toledo has ties to other counties made him a flight risk.
-She said his wife is from Israel, a country that does not have an extradition agreement with Peru.
+Assistant U.S. Attorney Elise Lapunzina told Hixson that the cash and the fact that Toledo has ties to other counties made him a flight risk.
+She said his wife, former Peruvian first lady Eliane Karp, is from Israel, a country that does not have an extradition agreement with Peru.

-Toledo’s attorney, Joseph Russoniello, argued for the former president to be released on bail, saying he has deep ties to the San Francisco Bay Area.
+Toledo’s attorney, Joseph Russoniello, argued for the former president to be released on bail, saying he has deep ties to the San Francisco Bay Area, where he came in the late 1960’s to study economics.

 Russoniello said the cash was his wife’s money, and it was being used to pay for the couple’s expenses.